Late-stage Multiple Sclerosis

 Am I going to die from MS?

 When I began writing about multiple sclerosis, a common question from the newly diagnosed had the theme of "am I going to die from my MS?"
 I would answer quite earnestly - MS won’t kill us.
 But it can cause problems and symptoms that have complications that can be fatal.
 And multiple sclerosis can at the very least be named an accomplice in death for some people.

 The Expanded Disability Status Scale (EDSS)

-The majority of people with MS will live a life about the same length as their peers, but there is the small percentage of people, estimated at 10-15%, who will have a very aggressive form with a high degree of disability.2 This is the face of multiple sclerosis that is rarely talked about – the people with MS who are on the far end of the Expanded Disability Severity Scale (EDSS), who are totally dependent on others and are facing certain death from complications of this disease.
+Many people with MS can live a life about the same length as their peers, but some may have a very aggressive form with a high degree of disability.
+This is the face of multiple sclerosis that is rarely talked about – the people with MS who are on the far end of the Expanded Disability Status Scale (EDSS), who are totally dependent on others and are facing certain death from complications of this disease.

 If you aren’t familiar with the EDSS, those are the numbers used by our neurologists to rate our level of disability.
-Simplified, the numbers on the EDSS look like this –
+Simplified, the numbers on the EDSS look like this:1

 0 = Normal

 1-1.5 = No visible disability, but some abnormal neurological signs

 2–2.5 = Minimal disability